YJ048/vb_2022/README.md

 ### Learning Visual Basics

 -	VB-L7 - Decisions and debugging (Exercises)
--	VB-L8 - Looping Constructs and Iteration (Exercises)

 #### Total Exercises to submit for VB: 2

 ## Day 9
 ### Learning Visual Basics

-- LESSON TO BE ADDED ACCORDINGLY
-- LESSON TO BE ADDED ACCORDINGLY
+-	VB-L8 - Looping Constructs and Iteration (Exercises)
+-	Submit In Class Assignments

 #### Total Exercises to submit for VB: 2